Estimated reading time: 17 minutes

 - Total Spent To Date 2016: (does not include stockpile budget) Jan $252.95+ Feb $249.46+March $

-There wasn’t much that interested us in the grocery flyers this week so we didn’t purchase too much apart from produce and a few other bits.
-Sometimes there are weeks where grocery shopping isn’t in the cards and this week we almost called it a no-shop week.
-Almost, but failed.
+Nothing much interested us in the grocery flyers this week, so we didn’t purchase too much apart from produce and a few other bits.

 How was your grocery shopping week?